YoeriNijs/vienna/README.md

 ```

 Please note: the example above is just to demonstrate how you can use the wildcard.
-Of course, if you to render a
+Of course, if you want to render a
 component
 for a page that is not found, you can also implement the `routeNotFoundStrategy`.